1. DATA CONTROLLER – NAME AND CONTACT DETAILS

 Social sites (Facebook.com, Twitter.com, accounts.google.com)

-You can share the content of our website with your friends on social networking sites.
-These services may leave cookies on your computer over which we have no control.
-It is not possible for us to identify you personally.
+You may share the content of our website with your friends on social media platforms.
+These services may place cookies on your computer over which we have no control.
+It is not possible for us to identify the User through these cookies.

 Advertising sites (Google Ads, Facebook, Instagram)

-Our Websites use remarketing tracking codes from advertising sites.
-The remarketing code uses cookies to tag visitors.
-This allows third-party service providers, including Google and Facebook, to display advertisements on their websites after a visit to our Website, so-called interest-based advertisements.
+Our websites use remarketing tracking codes provided by advertising platforms.
+These remarketing codes use cookies to tag visitors.
+As a result, after visiting our Website, external service providers, including Google and Facebook, may display advertisements on their own websites.
+These are known as interest-based advertisements.
 Users of the Website have the option to disable these cookies.
-It is not possible for us to identify the user.
-The Website uses so-called conversion tracking to measure the effectiveness of Google Ads ads.
-The conversion tracking cookie is limited in time, acceptance is optional and does not record or use any personal information.
+It is not possible for us to identify the User through these cookies.

 Allow, restrict or block cookies